microsoft/vscode-docs/api/get-started/your-first-extension.md

 ### Using JavaScript

-In this guide, we mainly describe how to develop VS Code extension with TypeScript because we believe TypeScript offers the best experience for developing VS Code extension.
+In this guide, we mainly describe how to develop VS Code extension with TypeScript because we believe TypeScript offers the best experience for developing VS Code extensions.
 However, if you prefer JavaScript, you can still follow along using [hellocode-minimal-sample](https://github.com/Microsoft/vscode-extension-samples/tree/master/hellocode-minimal-sample).